-The Dunlop logo conveys the main idea of the forward movement.
+The Dunlop logo conveys the main idea of forward movement.
 All its elements are infused with dynamics because they are manifestations of inner energy.
 The brand palette showcases the high level of activity required for the desired result and the company’s unwavering dedication.

 Meaning and History